shortdoom/gh-fake-analyzer/README.md

 Additionally, optional keys in the file, depending on arguments used, can be present:

 - `potential_copy` - list of repositories with a first commit date earlier than account creation.
-- `commit_filter` - list of repositories with similar/duplicated commit messages across the Github.
+- `commit_filter` - list of repositories with similar/duplicated commit messages across the Github. use `--commit_search` flag to generate a list.

 IMPORTANT NOTE: The `unique_emails` in `report.json` are not limited to the repository owner's emails.
 This list may include emails of external contributors to the repository or even completely spoofed emails.
 Copy the email address and search `commits` key to get the exact commit where e-mail was used.
 It may be far-detached from the account you're analyzing.